‘Life is because of the Gods; with their sacrifice, they gave us life, which nourishes life’

 Organic Turmeric for which Kondhamal is well-known

-Patches of forest close to their settlements are regularly cleared for slash and burn cultivation.
-The Sun is the supreme deity in Kondh beliefs system and responsible for good happenings.
+Patches of a forest close to their settlements are regularly cleared for slash and burn cultivation.
+The Sun is the supreme deity in the Kondh beliefs system and responsible for good happenings.
 They further believe that sunshine washes away all evils and hence each house must share sunlight of the day equally.
-In a typical Kutia Kondh house the main room is provided with a ceiling, which serves as the store room.
+In a typical Kutia Kondh house, the main room is provided with a ceiling, which serves as the storeroom.
 Apart from this over the hearth, bamboo poles are horizontally hung for drying grains and meat.
 The room is also used for cooking, sleeping and dining.
 Slash and burn cultivation is being carried out by the Kondhs from time immemorial.